 When you copy a protected DVD to DVD with Mac's built-in apps, they will refuse to copy them, saying that permission is denied.
 The solution is simple - copy protected DVDs to DRM-free ISO image on Mac with a DVD ripper, and then copy it to a disc with Finder.

 Step 1.
 Copy Protected DVD on Mac in DRM-FREE ISO Image

 To remove the encryptions and copy a protected DVD to ISO image on Mac for later burning, we will use the copy software MacX DVD Ripper Pro.
-It's able to copy protected DVD on Mac (Monterey incl.) without any third-party aids and copy limitations.
+It's able to copy protected DVD on Mac (Ventura incl.) without any third-party aids and copy limitations.
 1:1 quality reserved, 5x faster speed than other programs.

 Before you download, look at the main features of this protected DVD to DVD copy program for Mac.

 - Remove any DVD protections, copy any DVDs encrypted by CSS, Region Code, APS, the enhanced Sony ARccOS, Disney DRM project, new protections for latest released DVD.

 - 1:1 copy DVDs in 4 modes.
 Freely copy protected DVD to DVD ISO image with 100% original image quality for later DVD burning; clone full title DVD on Mac with all audio video subtitles included; backup main title movies only for smaller size; and convert DVD full title to MKV with high output quality.

 - No.1 fast speed.
 5 minutes only needed to copy a protected DVD to DVD on Mac in copy mode, thanks to the unique level-3 Hardware acceleration, multi-Core CPU processing tech, hyper threading tech.

 How to Copy Protected DVD to DVD Image on Mac